Tevye & the Klezmeritis logo

 • Workshops can be practical (teaching tunes aurally) or include more theory and history.

-• These workshops have stimulated other musicians and bands to play klezmer around Australia.
+• These workshops have stimulated other musicians and bands to play klezmer around Australia & NZ.

 • ROVING – ideal for outdoors or acoustic events, street events (based on E.European Jewish tradition of walking the wedding party to the ceremony from home with the klezmer musicians leading the parade)